Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/create-async-report.md

 ---
 title: Create report
+description: Creation of a report asynchronously.
 navigation_weight: 3
 ---

 # Create report asynchronously

 This code snippet shows you how to generate a report asynchronously, using a date range.
-Date ranges are limited to a window of 24 hours.

 This is an asynchronous call and so will return immediately.
 You can check the current status of report generation with [Get Report Status](/reports/code-snippets/get-report-status).
 Once completed, you can obtain the report with [Get Report](/reports/code-snippets/get-report).
+Alternatively, you can set a callback URL and receive a notification when report generation is complete.

+Date range is limited to 13 months for this call.

 ## Example